4dn-dcic/tibanna/lambda/README.md

 ```

 ### output format
 Example output (succeeded).
-The 'id' field can be used as the 'task_id' input for test_checkvalidatefiles.
+The 'id' field can be used as the 'task_id' input for check_workflow_run_sbg.
 ```
 {
   "status": "QUEUED",